david-venancio/rd-block/README.md

-# Dodecaedre_Rhombique_TRUSS_HALF
+# RD-BLOCK : Rhombic Dodecaedron (Truss-style & cutted in half)

-# 3D-printed building block that doesn't need supports and is lightweight !
+= 3D-printed building block that doesn't need supports and is lightweight !

 You can stack the blocks by matching lozenge faces or the flat unique face created by the cut.